rominator1983/completeModInstallationManual/README.md

     After that is done you can check the build output of the different plugin packages in `build{package}.log`.
 In the end do the following to copy the plugins to your computers lv2 directory to enjoy more than 1000 effects at you fingertips:

         `sudo cp -r ~/mod-workdir/x86_64/plugins/* /usr/lib/lv2/`

+   Note: This copies not only all lv2 plugins with abeautiful user interface but also a lot of plugins that only have a basic ui that is provided by MOD-UI.

 # Pipewire/Jack config